 What To Do About Toxic Paint, Carpet, Furniture (Offgassing For Years!)

-This is an excerpt from an interview I did with building materials expert Andy Pace, for the Toxic Home Transformation Summit that you can check out here!
+This is an excerpt from an interview I did with building materials expert Andy Pace about toxic paint, furniture, carpet, and more.
+This was part of the Toxic Home Transformation Summit, which you can check out here!

 Ryan and Teddy Sternagel are as passionate as I am about teaching you how to decrease your cancer risk.
 When their son, Ryder, was diagnosed at 11 months old with a deadly neuroblastoma, they got serious about cleaning up their home, diet, and lifestyle.